nusdbsystem/falcon/src/executor/operator/mpc/README.md

 In the executor, we define the following functions for communicating with SPDZ engine.

  * setup connections.
-Since SPDZ program is run in a decentralized way, the executors need to connect to SPDZ engine before sending inputs and receive outputs.
+Since SPDZ program run in a decentralized way, the executors need to connect to SPDZ engine before sending inputs and receive outputs.
  * send public inputs.
 The APIs for public inputs and private inputs are different in SPDZ, thus, we differentiate the two cases.